Massage Chair Glossary

 Massage chairs have internal motors that provide the different functions of the chair.
 There are rotary motors, piston motors, and vibration motors.
 Rotary motors control the massage rollers and the kneading and tapping functions, piston motors control the leg rest and recline functions, and vibration motors control the vibrating movements.

-Massage therapy is comprised of several techniques that are designed to relieve muscle knots and promote relaxation and well-being.
+Massage therapy comprises several techniques designed to relieve muscle knots and promote relaxation and well-being.
 Known benefits of massage therapy are enhanced muscle function, improved healing process, improved relaxation, and a better sense of well-being.

 Reflexology is a therapy that applies physical pressure to the feet, hands, and ears.
 These points are believed be connected to systems throughout the body, providing therapy to them as well.